katmfoo/dotfiles/README.md

 # dotfiles
 1. Clone this repo to any location
-2. Run the setup.sh script from within the directory to create symlinks for each file in the repo to the home directory
+2. Run the setup.sh script from within the directory to setup shell environment
-3. Restart shell to see all changes
+3. Setup script will automatically delete anything left behind